 This post covers the most commonly-used adjustments and customizations for our discount code features—some advanced and some not so advanced.
 If you’re looking for general support on discount codes, see our Discount Codes documentation page.

-1. Discount Code SEO
+Create a Discount Code Page For SEO

 If you have at least one discount code created in PMPro, a discount code field will show up on the checkout form.